Global, Environmental, and Occupational Health

 Awards, Scholarships and Financial Assistance

 The School of Public Health provides some scholarships for undergraduate students in need, including the Jerry P. Wrenn Endowed Scholarship, the School of Public Health Student Emergency Scholarship, the SPH Scholarship Fund, and TerpStart Scholarships.
-Students planning global learning experiences are encouraged to seek additional funding.
-See examples shared by UMD Global.
+Students planning global learning experiences are encouraged to seek additional funding through the Global Health Initiative and UMD Global, or the GEOH Student Travel Award.

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.